Home

 ScenarioConsiderationDesign response

-User starts late (midnight or later)A full routine at this hour would push sleep further outThe routine shortens adaptively - Guided Breathing and Night Prep compress; Declutter Mind becomes a single focused prompt rather than an open session
+User starts late, midnight or afterA full routine at this hour pushes sleep further outThe routine compresses adaptively.
+Breathing and Night Prep shorten; Declutter Mind becomes a single focused prompt instead of an open session

-Luna conversation runs longAn open-ended chat could extend stimulation rather than wind it downA 10-minute soft close keeps the session bounded.
-Thoughts are saved to the journal automatically
+Luna conversation runs longAn open-ended chat can extend stimulation instead of winding it downA 10-minute soft close.
+Anything unsaved goes to the journal automatically

-User reopens the app mid-routineThe session's context needs to be recoverablePlanned: state is held for 30 minutes.
-A resume prompt appears on re-open; after 30 minutes the session is quietly marked complete
+User reopens app mid-routineThe session state needs to be recoverablePlanned: state is held for 30 minutes.
+A resume prompt appears on re-open; after 30 minutes the session closes quietly

 Product Design Mobile UX Sleep Science Adaptive Systems Behaviour Design Figma